tensorflow/tfx/.github/ISSUE_TEMPLATE/20-docs-issue.md

 https://www.tensorflow.org/tfx/guide/examplegen

-### Usage example

-Is there a usage example?

-See the API guide: https://www.tensorflow.org/community/contribute/docs_ref on how to write testable usage examples.

 ### Request visuals, if applicable

 Are there currently visuals?
 If so, do they look correct?
 If not, will it clarify the content?